ID-Animator: Zero-Shot Identity-Preserving Human Video Generation: Related Work

 The impressive generative abilities of diffusion models have attracted recent research endeavors investigating their personalized generation potential.
 Current methods within this domain can be divided into two categories, based on the necessity of fine-tuning during the testing phase.
 A subset of these methods requires the fine-tuning of the diffusion model leveraging ID-specific datasets during the testing phase, representative techniques such as DreamBooth~\cite{ruiz2023dreambooth}, textual inversion~\cite{gal2022image}, and LoRA~\cite{hu2021lora}.
 While these methods exhibit acceptable ID preservation abilities, they necessitate individual model training for each unique ID, thus posing a significant challenge related to training costs and dataset collection, subsequently hindering their practical applicability.
 The latest focus of research in this domain has shifted towards training-free methods that bypass additional fine-tuning or inversion processes in testing phase.
 During the inference phase, it is possible to create a high-quality ID-preserving image with just a reference image as the condition.
 Methods like Face0~\cite{valevski2023face0} replace the final three tokens of text embedding with face embedding within CLIP's feature space, utilizing this new embedding as conditional for image generation.
 PhotoMaker~\cite{li2023photomaker}, on the other hand, takes a similar approach by stacking multiple images to reduce the influence of ID-irrelevant features.
 Similarly, IP-Adapter~\cite{ye2023ip} decoupled reference image features and text features to facilitate cross attention, resulting in better instruction following.
 Concurrently, InstantID~\cite{wang2024instantid} combined the features of IP-Adapter and ControlNet~\cite{zhang2023adding}, utilizing both global structural attributes and the fine-grained features of reference images for the generation of ID-preserving images.
-Although these methods have yielded promising results, the domain of video generation still remains relatively underexplored.